ruthlesshelp/vending-machine-kata-py/README.md

 - introduced the Product enum with Cola and Chips
 - introduced a dictionary of prices for each product
 - changed code to use new elements

+### Test 32

+_It's time for some Candy!_

+Test `select_candy` method
+when payment 2 quarters, 1 dime, and 1 nickel
+expect 1 candy is dispensed